Child Care Provider Resources

-The current Resource News and past issues can be downloaded here.
-Child care centers and family child care providers who are listed with CCR&R receive a copy of the newsletter through the mail each quarter.
-Resource News contains local and state updates, funding and scholarship postings, class schedules, and program updates, as well as a knowledge base of skill development and resources.
+The current Training Calendar and past issues can be downloaded here.
+Child care centers and family child care providers who are listed with CCR&R receive a copy of the newsletter through the mail or email each quarter.
+Training Calendars contains local and state updates, funding and scholarship postings, program updates as well as training schedules.

 Go to our newsletter page.